frdmn/blog.frd.mn/src/posts/2013-10-22_the-centos-disc-was-not-found-in-any-of-your-drives.md

 slug: the-centos-disc-was-not-found-in-any-of-your-drives
 ---

-I had to install several CentOS 6 virtual machines via the minimal installation image in the past time and ran into a slightly weird problem during the installation.
+I had to install several CentOS 6 virtual machines via the minimal installation image in the last few months and for some reason, I ran into a slightly weird problem during the installations.

 The assistent wants you to check the installation medium of CentOS.
 Doesn't sound that bad and it is focused by default, so i thought there no need to eschew this.
 Unfortunately as soon as you do the media check and try to continue with the installation, the following error message appears: